Easy Sourdough Dinner Rolls

 These Easy Sourdough Dinner Rolls are a great compliment to any meal with their fluffy texture and delicious sourdough flavor.
 The best part is you can make them the same day or do a long ferment to have them on your table.

-In the good ole days, Sunday dinners were a special time when family and friends gathered over an extra special meal to enjoy one another’s company.
+In the good ole days, Sunday dinner was a special time when family and friends gathered over an extra special meal to enjoy one another’s company.
 A day meant for rest, God, and fellowship.
 It was often a roast or whole baked chicken style meal reserved for a day when you had the extra time to spend in the kitchen.

 Dinner rolls add a bit extra to a meal almost the same way serving a dessert after one does.
-You know the meal is special when anyone had gone the extra mile to prepare these items.
-These sourdough dinner rolls might have been a recipe often used for occasions such as this.
-I find myself trying my best to keep a Sunday dinner alive in the way that I serve something a little out of the ordinary and at times include that all-important dessert.
+You know the meal is special when anyone has gone the extra mile to prepare them.

 What You Will Need To Make Them